 Funeral For Stephon Clark To Begin As Sacramento Unrest Continues

-The funeral for Stephon Clark is set for Thursday in Sacramento, with Rev. Al Sharpton is scheduled to deliver a eulogy.
-Later in the day, more protests are expected in a city that has experienced nearly two weeks of continuous unrest after the shooting of a 22-year-old unarmed black man by two police officers.
+The funeral for Stephon Clark is set for Thursday in Sacramento, with Rev. Al Sharpton scheduled to deliver a eulogy.
+Later in the day, more protests are expected in a city that has experienced nearly two weeks of continuous unrest after the shooting of the 22-year-old Clark, an unarmed black man, by two police officers.

 Demonstrators blocked thousands of fans from entering Sacramento Kings basketball games twice in the past week.
 And on Tuesday night, hundreds of activists crashed a community forum at City Hall, where outbursts and disorder prompted the mayor to abruptly cancel the meeting.